prometheus-operator/prometheus-operator/Documentation/api.md

 weight: 1000
 toc: true
 ---
-> Note this document is generated from the project's Go code comments.
-When
-> contributing a change to this document, please do so by changing the code
-> comments.
+> This page is automatically generated with `gen-crd-api-reference-docs`.
 <p>Packages:</p>
 <ul>
 <li>